 Thinking about applying to Chemical Engineering at Queen’s?
 Wondering what fantastic things are happening in the Department?
 Check out our video to find out what our program can do for you!

-The Chemical Engineering and Engineering Chemistry is committed to building an inclusive campus community with accessible services that respect the dignity and independence of persons with disabilities.
+The Department of Chemical Engineering and Engineering Chemistry is committed to building an inclusive campus community with accessible services that respect the dignity and independence of persons with disabilities.
+For more information on equity programs on campus, please visit the programs below:

 Academic information on program requirements, course selection, regulations and registration is available in an accessible format on request.
 Please contact us in one of the following ways.